-DataKeeper attempts to utilize all of the available network bandwidth.
+In bandwidth constrained networks, DataKeeper attempts to utilize all of the available network bandwidth.
 If DataKeeper is sharing the available bandwidth with other applications, you may wish to limit the amount of bandwidth DataKeeper is allowed to use.
 DataKeeper includes a feature called Bandwidth Throttle that will do this.
-The feature is enabled via a registry setting.
+The feature is set and edited via the DataKeeper GUI.